loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

     // By default, the port is set to 3000. const app: Application = new HelloWorldApp();
     const server = app.getServer(RestServer);
-    // For testing, we'll let the OS pick an available port by setting
+    // For testing, you'll let the OS pick an available port by setting
     // RestBindings.PORT to 0.
     server.bind(RestBindings.PORT).to(0);
     // app.start() starts up the HTTP server and binds the acquired port